 - Xlinks will construct 7 GW of solar and 3.5 GW of wind, along with onsite 20GWh/5GW battery storage, in Morocco.

-- First cable will be active in early 2027, and the other three are slated to launch in 2029.
+- First cable will be active in early 2027

-- An agreement has been reached with the National Grid for two 1.8GW connections at Alverdiscott in Devon.
+- The National Grid will provide two 1.8GW connections at Alverdiscott in Devon.